seesee/unicorn_wrangler/README.md

 # Unicorn Wrangler

 Unicorn Wrangler provides a framework that brings a dazzling array (or at least, an array) of functions to your Pimoroni (Galactic, Cosmic, Stellar) Unicorn, powered by an RPi Pico W (1 or 2).
-It is the culmination of an experiment to see exactly what I could get it to do.
-As it became increasingly feature rich, I realised there was an opportunity to "put it out there" in case anyone else found it (or bits of it) useful.
-Maybe I'll tell the full story one day.

-It's relatively easy to extend and create new modules that can be dropped in.
-Please feel free to share if you do so, and I'll add them into the main repository.
+It provides a relatively easy mechanism to extend and create new animation modules that can be dropped into the main animations directory.
+(Please feel free to share if you do so, and I'll add them into the main repository).

 ---